Sump pump making noise

 Plumbing

-The answer to 'sump pump making noise' is that a noisy sump pump is often a sign of a problem that needs to be addressed.
-Common causes include a worn-out or failing pump motor, an obstruction in the pump's intake or discharge line, or issues with the float switch that controls the pump's operation.
+The answer to 'sump pump making noise' is that a sump pump making unusual noises is often a sign of a problem that needs to be addressed.
+Common causes include worn or damaged parts, debris in the pump, or issues with the motor.

 Step-by-Step Guide